octobercms/docs/plugin-registration.md

 > **Note:** The `boot()` and `register()` methods are not called during the update process to protect the system from critical errors.

-Plugins can also supply a file named **routes.php** that contain custom routing logic, as defined in the [Laravel Routing documentation](http://laravel.com/docs/routing).
+Plugins can also supply a file named **routes.php** that contain custom routing logic, as defined in the [router service](../services/router).
 For example:

     Route::group(['prefix' => 'api_acme_blog'], function() {